open-way-learning/owl-handbook/Strategy-Innovation/collective-leadership-decision-making.md

 | Preventive SOP Review | **R: DSI**, **S: Manager**, **C: DOF & DDR** | DSI leads a retrospective to strengthen internal systems or SOP language. |
 | Final Report & Resolution Log | **R: Manager**, **I: All Directors** | Manager records issue and response in the compliance log. |

-#### **Scenario 5: Launching a High-Visibility OWL Public Campaign or Initiative**
+### Scenario 5: Launching a high-visibility OWL public campaign or initiative

 **Context:** OWL is preparing to launch a major national awareness campaign aimed at promoting learner-centered innovation in schools.
 The campaign includes digital storytelling, conference announcements, blog features, and possibly press engagement.
-Because of its public-facing nature and potential to shape OWL’s reputation and brand, the Board should be kept informed and supportive—even though the decision remains operational.
+Because of its public-facing nature and potential to shape OWL's reputation and brand, the Board should be kept informed and supportive—even though the decision remains operational.

 | Step | RACI Roles | Details |
 | ----- | ----- | ----- |